genetics-statistics/GEMMA/INSTALL.md

     make GUIX=~/opt/gemma-dev-env
     make GUIX=~/opt/gemma-dev-env check

-The following generates the graph for the full *build* system of GEMMA
+The following generates the graph for the full current *build* system of GEMMA

     env GUIX_PACKAGE_PATH=../guix-bioinformatics/ ./pre-inst-env guix graph gemma-dev-env  |dot -Gsize="10,10" -Gratio=0.7 -Tsvg -Nfontsize=48 > dag.svg

 ![Current Guix dependency graph](.guix.dag.svg)

+To zoom in download the SVG file and display it in your browser.

 Another way to view the runtime graph is to use